 C. Replacement and Disposal Planning

-- Set depreciation schedules to predict replacement timelines.
+- Use depreciation schedules to forecast replacement timelines.

-- Sell or repurpose obsolete assets to recover value.
+- Sell obsolete assets through secondary markets or online platforms to recover residual value.

 5. Role of Technology in Asset Management